Glastonbury Pyramid stage

 London to Ryde Pier Head: 2 hours 7 minutes

 Created in 1968, the Isle of Wight Festival was the UK’s first music festival.
 It became known as the ‘Woodstock of Europe’ in 1970 after drawing over 600,000 attendees.
 The festival’s been getting better (but, thankfully, not bigger) every year since.
-This year’s headliners include Sting, Stereophonics and Justin Timberlake.
+This year’s headliners include Lewis Capaldi, Calvin Harris and The Cure.

 Age: All ages (under 18s with an adult)